American Wilderness Leadership School (AWLS)

 Exploring Iowa’s Natural Resources On-line Course

-The goal of this course is to help you utilize local natural resources as unifying themes to implement Iowa Core concepts in your curriculum.
+The goal of this course is to help you utilize local natural resources as unifying themes to implement a STEM-based approach in your curriculum.
 You will work in small groups and individually to create a network of contacts and resources to teach natural resource concepts.
 Group and individual assignments will build on each other throughout the course.

 The course is arranged on a weekly basis.
 Each week a new Module (with required readings, resources and references, assignments, and occasional guest speaker discussions) will become available.
 Each module is designed to introduce you to a specific environmental education topic, strategy or skill.
 You will only have access to the current Module to complete assignments.
 Modules that have been completed will be visible the remainder of the class so you can go access previous assignment postings and resources.

 You are required to spend 4-5 hours per week on-line completing assignments and participating in group discussions.
 You should be comfortable navigating web pages, have access to internet and a computer on a daily basis, and possess basic computer skills.

 Registration deadline is January 13, 2014 - you must register electronically.
 Registration fee includes materials and 3 license renewal credit for $85.
 This course is being offered by AEA PD Online, a joint initiative by all of Iowa's Area Education Agencies.
 This course therefore uses AEA PD Online's alternative fee schedule for license renewal credit.
 Transcripts and credit will be issued by AEA PD Online instead of Heartland AEA.

 For more information, contact Shannon Hafner, Aquatic Education Program, (641) 747-2051.